MKesenheimer/weakinos-jet/README.md

 ## POWHEG-BOX-V2 Project Weakino Pair Production

+### IMPORTANT NOTE

+The code available was tested and developed for the POWHEG-BOX-V2 revision 3361.
+If you examine unexpected behavior or if you have problems compiling and running the code, please rewind or update your POWHEG-BOX-V2 version to the one it was developed for.
+To do this, use

+        $ svn info
+        $ svn up -r3361

+in your POWHEG-BOX-V2 main directory.

 ### Synopsis

 More informations about how to set up the project properly on http://powhegbox.mib.infn.it/.